 It’s a short drive on to Dominique Portet winery, which has been operated by the same family of French descent for more than ten generations.
 Along with a tasting of a wide selection of superb wines, we enjoy a game of pétanque (pronounced ‘pet-onk’) — the French-version of bocce.
 Our tour guide ups the stakes by offering a bottle of Dominique Portet wine for the winner!

-Just across the paddock is the famous Rochford Wines estate, which is our lunch venue.
-We’re met on arrival by one of the estate’s winemakers, who introduces us to their award-winning range.
-For lunch we have the choice of slow-cooked beef, baked salmon or pumpkin and feta croquettes.
-There’s plenty of time after the meal to explore Rochford’s massive estate, and climb the roof-top tower for the 360-degree views.
+Just across the paddock is famous Rochford Wines.
+We’re met on arrival by one of the estate’s winemakers, who introduces us to their award-winning range of drops.
+There’s plenty of time after the tasting to explore the estate, and climb the roof-top tower for the 360-degree views.

 Our final stop for the day is the boutique Hanrahan Vineyard.
 Here you’ll undoubtedly hear the phrase: ‘We don’t do many, but we do them well’.
 There’s no automation of the wine production process at this vineyard.
 Everything is done by hand.